Tan-Sam/lab-js-tic-tac-toe/readme.md

 ## Introduction

-This week, we have been learning about writing functions, working with loops, and writing conditionals.
-We also learned about how HTML elements are styled and behave in the DOM.

-For this lab, you'll be building a tic tac toe game in HTML, CSS, and pure JavaScript.
+For this lab, you'll be building a tic tac toe game in HTML,
+                                                       CSS, and
+                                                       pure JavaScript.
 ## Exercise
 #### Requirements

-- A user should be able to click on different squares to make a move
+- click on different squares to make a move
-- Every click will alternate between marking an `X` and `O`
+- Each click alternate between marking an `X` and `O`
-- Upon marking of an individual cell, use JavaScript to add a class to each cell to display separate colors
+- Upon marking of an individual cell, use
+  !JavaScript to add a class to each cell to display separate colors

-- A cell should not be able to be replayed once marked
+- A cell cannnot be played once marked
 - Add a reset button that will clear the contents of the board

 ---

-- Since this is our first extended lab, here are some __tips/hints__ to get started:
+__tips/hints__ :

- - Construct a `index.html` to be your starting point on this project.
-Add your necessary HTML tags, including `script` and `link` tags to link to your JavaScript and CSS, respectively.
+ - Construct a `index.html`.
+  Add HTML tags, `script` and `link` tags to link JavaScript and CSS.

- - Before you even start working with JavaScript, construct the gameboard.
-The gameboard page should include the 3x3 grid and at minimum, a reset button.
-Using `id` and `class` on clickable elements will help you wire this up in JavaScript afterwards.
+ - Construct the gameboard.
+   The gameboard page should include 3x3 grid and a reset button.
+   Using `id` and `class` on clickable elements will help wire this up in JavaScript afterwards.

- - JavaScript portion will be next:
+ - JavaScript portion:

-   * Locate the element first to use it within your app.
+   * Locate the element first to use.
 Think about using `document.getElementById`, `document.getElementsByClassName` or something similar to locate your target elements.
 Try this in your console to make sure your selection works.

    * After finding the elements, start writing logic to listen for `click` events on those elements